9-8-7-6/cs-notes/parallel programming/part 3: gpu programming.md

 ### NVIDIA GPU Structure
 *   **Streaming Multiprocessors (SMs):**
     *   NVIDIA GPUs are composed of multiple SMs.
-    *   Each SM functions similarly to a SIMD processor.
+    *   Each SM is a vector machine, and functions similarly to a SIMD processor.
+    *   Shared register files.
 *   **Streaming Processors (SPs) / CUDA Cores:**
     *   Each SM is composed of multiple SPs.
     *   These are the individual datapaths (cores) within an SM.